dotCMS/core/core-web/libs/sdk/analytics/README.md

 The script can be configured using data attributes:

--   **data-analytics-server**: URL of the server where events will be sent
+-   **data-analytics-server**: URL of the server where events will be sent.
+If not provided, the current domain will be used
 -   **data-analytics-debug**: Enables debug logging
--   **data-analytics-auto-page-view**: Enables automatic page view tracking
+-   **data-analytics-auto-page-view**: Recommended for IIFE implementation.
+Enables automatic page view tracking
--   **data-analytics-key**: Required API key for authentication
+-   **data-analytics-key**: **(Required)** API key for authentication

 ```html
 <!-- Example configuration -->